Skip to main content

 Doctoral Defense

-The final step in the doctoral program is a public presentation of the doctoral thesis to the doctoral committee, where the candidate must defend his/her research results.
+The final step in the doctoral program is a public presentation of the doctoral thesis to the doctoral committee, where the candidate must defend their research results.
 The defense is typically open to the public, although the ensuing committee deliberation is not.

 Finding an Advisor, Advising and Course Registration